Most people have never heard of the term ‘littermate syndrome’. I must admit that until a few years ago, I had never heard of it either.

 Most of the points (except the last one) above can happen if you own only one puppy so saying that these wrong behaviors are because of littermate syndrome does not make sense to me.

-Two Puppies From The Same Litter – pros and cons
+Two Puppies From The Same Litter – Pros and Cons

-It is very tempting when viewing a litter of puppies to decide to take two instead of one.
+It is very tempting when viewing a litter of Cavapoo puppies to decide to take two instead of one.

-After all puppies are so cute and absolutely adorable when they are so young so it is hard to resist the urge to take more than one.
+After all, puppies are so cute and absolutely adorable when they are so young so it is hard to resist the urge to take more than one.

 There are pros and cons to doing this.